RzgarHosseini/Predictability/README.md

 Moreover, it is necessary to add a line with two zeros "0 0" to the end of the DAG file.

 ## Step 5: Quantifying the predictability.
 Based on the DAG file (with .poset extension) and the LAMBDA file (with .lambda extension), using "PREDICTABILITY_CBN.R" function, which depends on "ALLOWED.R" function, predictability can be computed.
 Both PREDICTABILITY_CBN.R and ALLOWED.R ara available in this folder.

+#Inputs
+Inputs of the PREDICTABILITY_CBN.R function are as follows:
+#Inputs of the PREDICTABILITY_CBN.R function are as follows:

 # ii) Based on Fitness landscapes: